Take C.H.A.R.G.E. of Battery Safety

 • Updates

-Globally, fire departments are grappling with a surge in fire incidents linked to lithium-ion battery-powered devices.
-The unique characteristics of this relatively new technology mean that the failure of a single cell can trigger thermal runaway, resulting in fire and even gas explosions.
-The rapid growth of this process outpaces that of a typical fire.
+Fire departments worldwide continue to face increased fire incidents caused by lithium-ion (Li-ion) battery-powered devices.
+The unique characteristics of this relatively new technology can mean that the failure of a single cell can trigger thermal runaway, resulting in a fire or even gas explosions.
+The rapid growth of thermal runaway in these batteries outpaces that of a typical fire.
 Occupants may have as little as three minutes to escape a home fire.
-With incidents involving lithium-ion (Li-ion) batteries, that escape time can be reduced to less than one minute.
-With this decrease in time to escape, there is an even greater urgency to make the fire service and public aware of the danger and how to minimize the associated risks.
+With incidents involving Li-ion batteries, that escape time can be reduced to less than one minute.
+With this decreased escape time, there’s an even greater urgency to educate the fire service and public about the danger and how to minimize the associated risks.

 Lithium-ion Battery Safety

-To help address this need, FSRI has developed the “Take C.H.A.R.G.E. of Battery Safety” campaign.
-This public fire safety education campaign highlights six main messages aimed at driving safe behaviors among the public related to the use of lithium-ion battery devices.
+FSRI’s “Take C.H.A.R.G.E. of Battery Safety” campaign highlights six main messages aimed at driving safe behaviors among the public related to the use of lithium-ion battery devices.
 To learn more, visit our website.

 “FSRI is continuing our tradition of developing actionable public safety messaging based on our scientific research.
 As the use of lithium-ion battery-powered devices increases in our daily lives, so will our exposure to the associated hazards.
 Through the ‘Take C.H.A.R.G.E. of Battery Safety’ campaign, we aim to impact behavior change by partnering with the fire service to educate the public on key actions they can take to prevent these fires from occurring in the first place and, in the event a fire does occur, how to respond.”

-- Zoe Susice, Senior Director of Research Amplification of FSRI
+- Dawn Ey, Director of Research Amplification of FSRI

 Objectives

-• Provide the public and the fire service with key actions and turnkey resources that will help drive best practice behavior to prevent and minimize the hazards of Li-ion fires.
+• Provide the public and the fire service with key actions and turnkey resources that will help drive best practice behavior to prevent and minimize the hazards of lithium-ion battery fires.

-• Educate the fire service on the fire dynamics of Li-ion fires so that they are aware of operational best practices to address these fires and are comfortable educating their communities on evidence-based safety measures.
+• Educate the fire service about the fire dynamics of lithium-ion battery fires so they are aware of operational best practices to address these fires and are comfortable educating their communities about evidence-based safety measures.

-• Drive national media attention to the issue and to amplify these key messages to impact behavior change.
+• Drive national media attention to the issue and amplify the key messages to encourage behavior change.

-Through our research, like the collaborative study, ''Examining the Fire Safety Hazards of Lithium-Ion Battery Powered e-Mobility Devices in Homes,'' we are furthering our operational knowledge of how lithium-ion-battery related fires are different from traditional fires.
-Coupling that knowledge with messaging to the public about how the battery landscape is changing and what that means for fire risk, fire prevention, and fire suppression/mitigation will help advance the safety of our community and our firefighters.
+Through our research, like the collaborative study, ''Examining the Fire Safety Hazards of Lithium-Ion Battery Powered E-Mobility Devices in Homes,'' we are furthering our operational knowledge of how lithium-ion battery-related fires are different from traditional fires.
+This knowledge, paired with public education about the evolving battery landscape, is pivotal in advancing safety for both the community and firefighters.

 For questions about this program, please contact: